 As part of preparations for the On-Farm IoT Trial, Agriculture Victoria engaged with farmers and industry leaders to understand barriers to the uptake of digital technology.

-One of these barriers is a lack of or low digital literacy, meaning many farmers have not had opportunities for practical learning and exposure to technology to identify the right technology options for their farm, or how to reliably use it.
+One of these barriers is a lack of or low digital literacy, meaning many farmers have not had opportunities for practical learning and exposure to technology to identify the right technologies for their farm, or how to reliably use them.

 To address this barrier through the On-Farm IoT Trial, Agriculture Victoria has tested the AgTech market to discover on-farm IoT solutions and develop the Catalogue of Apps & Devices for the trial.

-Farmers taking part in the trial will receive specialised support from Agriculture Victoria’s Industry Technology Coordinators to select an IoT solution from the catalogue that matches their on-farm needs.
+Farmers taking part in the trial will receive specialised support from Agriculture Victoria’s Industry Technology Coordinators to select IoT solutions from the catalogue that match their on-farm needs.

 I am an IoT technology provider and I missed out on the Request for Proposal process.
 Can I still be involved in the On-Farm IoT Trial?